azimonti/MNIST-classification/README.md

 The program `network2_bin` is designed to handle both training and testing of a neural network model using the Stochastic Gradient Descent (SGD) algorithm on the MNIST dataset.
 It supports the following modes based on command-line arguments:

 Command-line Argument Handling:
-- `--training_start`: Starts training from scratch.
+- `--start_training`: Starts training from scratch.
-- `--training_continue`: Continues training from a previously saved state.
+- `--continue_training`: Continues training from a previously saved state.
 - `--testing`: Skips training and directly proceeds with testing the model.

 Training and Testing: